BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 it seems like you the wave values 1-9 twice - once for the BHPS and once for the UKHLS.
 Maybe treat UKHLS wave 1 as wave=19, UKHLS WAve 2 as wave =20 etc. Does this solve the issue?

-#2 Updated by Abigail Dumalus about 1 month ago
+#2 Updated by Abigail Dumalus 4 months ago

 I have been trying append all UKHLS waves, using the standard Stata syntax for looping through the waves of ukhls from Wave 2.
 I am still getting error r(451).
 Wave 2 = 19, since the command I use for wave is: gen wave=`waveno'+17, and so on.